xgdapg/wtk/README.md

 		}
 	})

-Currently, there are only controller hooks, and the hook events are:
+Currently, there are only handler hooks, and the hook events are:

 	xgo.HookAfterInit
 	xgo.HookBeforeMethodGet